Vigilante Shit

-"Vigilante Shit" is a song written and recorded by the American singer-songwriter Taylor Swift for her tenth studio album Midnights (2022).
-Produced by Swift and Jack Antonoff, the track is a dark pop and trip hop tune with elements of industrial and hip hop.
-Its minimalistic production is driven by trap beats composed of pulsing snare drums and light bass and electronic tones.
-The lyrics are about a noirish vengeance declaration, taking aim at an enemy and encouraging other women to do the same.
+"Vigilante Shit" is a song written and recorded by the American singer-songwriter Taylor Swift for her tenth studio album, Midnights (2022).
+Produced by Swift and Jack Antonoff, the track is a dark pop and trip hop tune with elements of industrial and hip-hop.
+Its minimalistic production is driven by trap beats composed of pulsing snare drums, light bass, swirling synths, and electronic tones.
+The lyrics, described by critics as "noirish", depict a declaration of vengeance: Swift's narrator takes aim at an enemy and encourages other women to do the same.

 Critics praised "Vigilante Shit" for its dark, minimalist production; several reviewers described its theme of vengeance and its hip hop-influenced production as a more sophisticated continuation of Swift's Reputation (2017).
 In the United States, the song peaked at number 10 on the Billboard Hot 100; it additionally entered the Global 200 at number nine and reached the top 10 on music charts in Australia, Canada, Greece, and the Philippines.
 It was included on the set list of Swift's sixth headlining concert tour, the Eras Tour (2023–2024).